CIMCB/cimcb_lite/README.md

 <img src="cimcb_logo.png" alt="drawing" width="400"/>

 # cimcb lite
-cimcb_lite is a lite version of the cimcb package containing the necessary tools for the statistical analysis of untargeted and targeted metabolomics data.
+cimcb_lite is a lite version of the cimcb package containing the a small number of basic tools for the statistical analysis of untargeted and targeted metabolomics data.

 ## Installation